-One of the oldest cultivated fruits, pomegranates first grew in ancient Persia and the health benefits of pomegranate were recognized even then.
+One of the oldest cultivated fruits, non-GMO pomegranates first grew in ancient Persia and the health benefits of pomegranate were recognized even then.
 The Romans gave it its name — "pomegranate" literally means "seed apple" in Latin — and planted the sturdy seedlings throughout their empire.
-Spain so loved pomegranates that they named the city of Granada after them, according to some historians.
+Spain loved pomegranates so, that they named the city of Granada after them according to some historians.
 The fruit also made its way eastward to India, where its juice was considered a health elixir that cured any number of ills.

 Pomegranates are the size of large oranges, with reddish-pink leathery skin protecting a white membrane.
 Attached to this membrane are small seed sacs surrounded by a red pulp.
 Recent studies reveal that eating pomegranate fruit can contribute immensely to good health.

-Pomegranates are jam packed with vitamins that are important to daily bodily functions, but the most important health benefits of pomegranates are antioxidants.
+Non-GMO Pomegranates are jam packed with vitamins that are important to daily bodily functions, but the most important health benefits of pomegranates are antioxidants.
 Pomegranates contain three times as many antioxidants as red wine and green tea.

 ● Reducing symptoms of diarrhea